forest-fire/firemock/docs/firebase-api.md

 ## Writing to the Database {#writing}

-When we started talking about _schemas_ and _generation_, this was in essence a bulk way of writing data to the database.
-While this is typically done for initializing "state" into a desireable starting point it is not useful for testing Firebase code as this is not represented in Firebase's API.

-For those of you Firebase ace's the API endpoints we are concerned about when writing to the database include operations such as: `set()`, `update()`, `push()`, and `remove()`.
+When we talked about the _Deployment API_, we were writing to the mock database but in an effort to "prepare" the starting state of the database.
+But in many of desired mock tests we will want to use Firebase API endpoints to write to the mock database.
+This includes: `set()`, `update()`, `push()`, and `remove()`.
 A simple example of this might fall along these lines:

 ```js
 const m = new Mock();